electricimp/Salesforce/README.md

 This library wraps the [Force.com REST API](https://www.salesforce.com/us/developer/docs/api_rest/).
 Force.com is a suite of point-and-click tools that make creating custom employee-facing apps lightning fast.
 The Electric Imp Salesforce library enables you to interact with your Force.com objects, allowing you to easily create products that can interact with a powerful CRM backend.

 ## Callbacks
-All methods that make requests to the Force.com API can be called asyncronously (by providing the optional callback) or syncronously (by not provinding the callback).
+All methods that make requests to the Force.com API can be called asynchronously (by providing the optional callback) or synchronously (by not provinding the callback).
 If a callback is supplied, it must take two parameters: *err*, and *data*.
 If no errors were encountered, *err* will be null and *data* will contain the result of the request.
-If an error occured during the request, *err* will contain the error inforamtion, and *data* will be null.
+If an error occured during the request, *err* will contain the error information, and *data* will be null.

-If no callback is supplied (i.e. a syncronous request was made), the method will return a table containing *err*, and *data* and follow the same conventions as above.
+If no callback is supplied (i.e. a synchronous request was made), the method will return a table containing *err* and *data*, and follow the same conventions as above.

 **NOTE**: If you receive an error with an *errorCode* of "INVALID_SESSION_ID" it means that your login is no longer valid (or you never logged in).

 ## constructor(consumerKey, consumerSecret, [loginService], [version])
 To create a new Salesforce object you will need the Consumer Key and Consumer Secret of a Connected App.
 Information about creating a Connected App can be found [here](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm).
 The constructor also allows you to pass in two additional parameters to override defaults: loginService (default value is "login.salesforce.com") and version (default value is "v33.0").
+If you are working in a Salesforce sandbox environment, you should pass "test.salesforce.com" as loginService.

 ```squirrel
 #require "Salesforce.class.nut:1.0"